Weinohgodwin/STXDecentraLink/README.md

 # STXDecentraLink Smart Contract

 ## Overview
-CipherSocial is a decentralized social media platform built on the Stacks blockchain.
+STXDecentraLink is a decentralized social media platform built on the Stacks blockchain.
 It enables users to create profiles, post content, follow other users, like posts, and comment.
 The platform includes a moderation system where users can flag inappropriate posts and comments, and admins have the authority to remove flagged content.

 ## Features
 - **User Management**: Users can create profiles, follow others, and update their bio.